tronprotocol/pm/README.md

 - Dapps are generally not allowed as topics
 - The topic should not be philosophical

-The core devs meetings are not meant to decide philosophical contentious issues that should be decided by the community.
+The core devs meetings are not meant to decide philosophical contentious issues that the community should decide.

 ### Who Can Attend
 These meetings are held by TRON core devs.
 The following groups are invited to attend the meetings: